Data Types in .NET Framework

 Strings:

-The String data type that most programmers are familiar with is actually a class in VB.NET, rather than a primitive.
+The String data type that most programmers are familiar with is a class in VB.NET, rather than a primitive.
 This enables you to create new instances, override, and inherit from a String, which gives the programmer a lot of power when designing applications.

 There is also the Char data type, which represents a single Unicode character because it is Unicode, it can represent a lot more than just the alphanumeric characters.